Healthwatch is the independent consumer champion for people who use health and social care services.

 - Championing the public and patient views

-The Independent Strategic Advisory Body (ISAB) meets in person four times a year and the meetings are open to the public.
+The Independent Strategic Advisory Body (ISAB) meets in person four times a year and the meetings are open to the public, who are welcome to ask pre-agreed questions.
 The role of these meetings is to set the strategic workplan for Healthwatch East Riding and to check the delivery against that workplan at key stages.
 The ISAB provides the overview, scrutiny and challenge to the plans and actions of the delivery team.
 Dates and venues of meetings are published in advance on our website.

 Minutes of Previous Meetings

 You can review the previous minutes of Independent Strategic Advisory Body minutes by year and month below:

 Ian Dewar has enjoyed almost thirty years in Public Relations, Marketing and Business Management.
 Post-RAF career he entered the world of publishing working in New York, Boston and here in the United Kingdom.
 With British Rail he gained first hand experience in sales, marketing and public relations before becoming that company’s first Commercial Officer.
 As a PR and Marketing consultant he provided services to a blue chip client base at home and abroad.
 Ian was Vice Chairman of the South West Durham Health Authority for five years and has maintained an active interest in health related matters since.
 Now retired he describes himself as a neurotic author with a wife and several ailing cats.